lizylf/lizylf.github.io/projects/fishing.md

 <div class="text-center p-4"><img class="img-fluid" src="../img/fishing.jpg"></div>

   In my final project for my ICS 211 class, I collaborated with two teammates to create an engaging fishing game that aimed to simulate the excitement of a fishing tournament.
 The game was designed to be played by two alternating players on the same computer, with each player attempting to catch fish and build a "sack" of fish.
 The game followed a structured set of rules and mechanics to ensure an immersive and competitive experience.
-The project encompassed three distinct phases: Loko i'a (Fish Pond) Setup, Lawa i'a (Fishing), and Game Over.
+The project encompassed three distinct phases: Loko i'a (Fish Pond) Setup, Lawai'a (Fishing), and Game Over.